charles-uno/Bloodlines/03_creating_player_characters.md

 > and ability to deceive.
 When entering a new community, he often creates a
 > new persona and a disguise to go with it, using them to con people out of
 > their possessions until he is – inevitably – discovered and run out of town
 > again.
-He is currently traveling disguised as a priest and apothecary, and
+He is currently traveling disguised as a priest and apothecary, ready to dispense his particular brand of aid to those in need.
-> as such carries a thurible which he uses like a flail when the need arises.

-Father Liam takes +2 to his Satyr bloodline to account for his deceptive nature and his penchant for false identities.
-He also takes +1 to his Halfling bloodline and +1 to his Elf bloodline – he was once a street-wise scoundrel, after all.

-In exchange, he takes -2 to his Orc bloodline, -1 to his Dwarf bloodline, and -1 to his Goblin bloodline.
-He's never done an honest day of labor or training in his life, and it's been a long time since he had to flee down a narrow alleyway!
+Father Liam takes +2 to his Halfling bloodline to account for his deceptive nature and his penchant for false identities.
+He also takes +1 to his Goblin bloodline – he was once a street-wise scoundrel, after all.
+In exchange, he takes -3 to his Dwarf bloodline.
+Father Liam has never done an honest day of work in his life!

+(Do PCs start with a spell? -Charles)

 ## Example PC: Galadhel